List of Harvest Festival in India, Location, Significance & Cultural Value

 To Read More About Lohri, Click Here

-• Date: According to Drik Panchang, this year Makar Sankranti is on January 15, 2024 (Monday) after Lohri.
+• Date: According to Drik Panchang, this year Makar Sankranti is on January 14, 2025 (Tuesday) after Lohri.

 • Duration: The festival lasts two to four days in most regions.

-• Hindu Tradition: Festival of Sankranti has its roots in Hindu traditions and is celebrated all across India with different names:
+• Hindu Tradition: The Festival of Sankranti has its roots in Hindu traditions and is celebrated all across India with different names:

 • It is celebrated as Pongal in Tamil Nadu, Khichdi in Eastern Uttar Pradesh, Uttarayanan in Gujarat and Rajasthan, and Maghi in Haryana and Punjab.